Learning is the answer to all the questions except one, and that one is “What can we do to help?”

 If you would like to purchase bitcoin or learn more about it, please consult the following:

 - For general information, see Getting Started with Bitcoin

 - For description of the software and options you’ll need to use bitcoin see Bitcoin for Individuals

 I hope you find voluntaryist ideas true.
-Support them with bitcoin, or by mailing a check, money order, Federal Reserve notes, stamps, gold, or silver to:
+Support them with bitcoin, or by mailing Federal Reserve notes, stamps, gold, or silver (Please No checks or money orders) to:

 P.O.
 Box 275